aZilberstein/Nestable/README.md

         /* on change event */
     });

+The 'place' event is fired when items have been reordered (only if the dragged item moved beyond the thresholder value on X or/and Y axes), but it contains more data in its event object, such as:
+    placedEl - the element that was just being dragged, prevEl - the sibling element which now stands previous to the newly moved element, nextEl - the sibling element right next to the placedEl parentEl - placedEl's parent element

 ### Methods

 You can get a serialised object with all `data-*` attributes for each item.